 You will receive an e-mail from us when we start processing your application.

-Citizens of a non-EU country can hold UAS operations in The Netherlands.
-You do need to register as a drone operator in The Netherlands if this is the first EU country you wish to fly in.
-You can register at the RDW (Netherlands Vehicle Authority).
+Citizens and residents of a country outside the EU can hold UAS operations in the Netherlands.
+You do need to register as a drone operator in the Netherlands if this is the first EU Member State you wish to fly in.
+You can register at the Rijksdienst voor het Wegverkeer, RDW (Netherlands Vehicle Authority).

 After that, you can apply for an Operational Authorisation (OA), using this form: Application operational authorisation UAS (Unmanned Aircraft System).